-Wexner Davidson Fellows will benefit from Institutes, access to a coach and Jewish learning resources, peer consultations with the rest of their cohort, and professional development funds.
-Below is a brief overview of the time commitment and benefits of the program for each year, each of which is described in detail in this handbook.
+Field Fellows will benefit from Institutes, access to a coach and Jewish learning resources, peer consultations with the rest of their cohort, and professional development funds.
+Below is a brief overview of the time commitment and benefits over the course of the program for each year, each of which is described in detail in this handbook.